aeterDraco/viper-module-generator/README.md

 ## Contact
 If you have any doubt about the gem or even if you want to make any suggestion you can do it directly to my email address, pedro@redbooth.com .
 You can use the issues Github page too
 =======
-# vipergen
-A gem tool to build VIPER modules in objc or swift